 const { cssHandles } = this.props

-array, replace the example strings with new ones (according to the names of the CSS Handles you want).
-You can choose any name for the CSS Handle, but remember, it will be used with CSS classes by your app users to personalize HTML elements.
+1. In the CSS_HANDLES array, replace the example strings with the names of the CSS handles you want.
+You can choose any name for the CSS handle; but, remember, your app users will use it with CSS classes to personalize HTML elements.
 We recommend using intuitive names.

 {